framer-modules/infinity-list.framer/README.md

-# infinity_list.framer
-Infinity looping list
+# Infinity looping list
+A Framer sample for infinity looping list

+# Features
+- Support up and down scroll.
+- Recycle item layer of list.

+> Compatible with all devices.

+# License
+Intro.framer is released under the MIT license.
+See LICENSE for details.